UBS to change how advisers get paid ahead of fiduciary rule deadline

-(This version of the June 1 story corrects seventh paragraph to show customers do not have to sign new contracts and that in accepting the exemption, customers acknowledge accounts have met necessary)
+(Corrects seventh paragraph to show customers do not have to sign new contracts and that in accepting the exemption, customers acknowledge accounts have met necessary requirements)

 By Elizabeth Dilts